 - Wash all the hard washable surfaces like sinks etc. with cleansers and not just water.
 You may use ammonia and water as mentioned in the remedies above.

 - Seal any cracks and openings with caulk.
-You can find such cracks and openings where the wall and the ceiling meet, where the wall and the floor meet, around baseboards and pipes, door and window moldings, around splash board at sink, and inside cabinets.
+You can find such cracks and openings where the wall and the ceiling meet, where the wall and the floor meet, around baseboards and pipes, door and window mouldings, around splash board at a sink, and inside cabinets.

 Tips to Cut off Food Supply of Roaches to keep them out